-The Fiberoptic Endoscopic Evaluation of Swallowing (FEES) was developed in 1988.
+The Fiberoptic Endoscopic Evaluation of Swallowing (FEES) was developed by Dr. Susan Langmore in 1988.
 Alongside the modified barium swallow (MBS) study, FEES has become a globally recognized gold standard for evaluating oropharyngeal dysphagia and for assessing swallowing function.
-She and her team provide two types of FEES courses at Boston University Medical Center – a two day foundation (introductory) course and a one day advanced course.
+Dr. Langmore and her team provide two types of FEES courses at Boston University Medical Center – a two day foundation (introductory) course and a one day advanced course.

 For questions about any of the upcoming FEES courses, please contact the FEES Course Team 617-414-1750 or [email protected].

 Dates: January 19-20, 2018 THIS COURSE IS NOW CLOSED Faculty: Becky Scheel, MS, CCC-SLP, BCS-S and Edel McNally, MS, CCC-SLP